CoreumFoundation/coreum/crust/cmd/corezstress/README.md

-# corezstress
+# crustzstress
-`corezstress` is used to generate infrastructure for and run benchmarks to test the performance of the network of validators and sentry nodes.
+`crustzstress` is used to generate infrastructure for and run benchmarks to test the performance of the network of validators and sentry nodes.

 ## Building

-Build `corezstress` using our [building system](../../../build).
+Build `crustzstress` using our [building system](../../../build).
-To build `corezstress` use this command:
+To build `crustzstress` use this command:

 ```
-$ core build/corezstress
+$ crust build/crustzstress
 ```

 Also `cored` is required.
 Build it using this command:

 ```
-$ core build/cored
+$ crust build/cored
 ```

 You may also build everything at once:

 ```
-$ core build
+$ crust build
 ```

 After doing this binaries are available in [bin](../../../bin).